openframeworks/ofBook/chapters/intro_to_graphics/chapter.md

 ofDrawRectangle(65, 110, 30, 60);
 ```

-Draw a white background and color the shapes, and we end up with something like figure 18 (left).
+Draw a white background and color the shapes.
+You should end up with something like the leftmost portion of Figure 18.

 ![Figure 18: Arranging a little stick figure family](images/Figure18_ArrangingTheFamily.png)